 I’ve written about Withlocals a couple of times already, including in my gigantic guide about How to Travel on a Budget.

-If I can’t find what I’m looking for on the above two websites, I head over to Get Your Guide.
+If I can’t find what I’m looking for on the above site, I head over to Viator.
 It’s a gigantic aggregator of tours and travel services around the world.
 You’ll find a bit of anything and everything.
 Just by browsing what’s available, you’ll get a great sense of what activities are popular in certain destinations.

-(Please note if you click on the text link or widget and book a tour through Get Your Guide, I’ll receive a wee commission, which doesn’t affect your price, and allows me to keep The Professional Hobo running smoothly.
+(Please note if you click on the link or widget and book a tour through Viator, I’ll receive a wee commission, which doesn’t affect your price, and allows me to keep The Professional Hobo running smoothly.
 Thank you for your support!)

 When I was in Hong Kong, I discovered how awesome free walking tours are.